openvinotoolkit/openvino_build_deploy/demos/electron_background_blurring/README.md

+## Requirements

-To run the demo you have to have NodeJS installed.
-Before you run the app you have to
+To run the demo you have to have NodeJS (with npm) installed.
+The app was developed and tested using npm 10.8.2 and node v20.15.0.

-- init electron project:
+- initialize electron project:
 ```bash
 npm init -y
 ```